isomerpages/govtech-sa/index.md

       background: /images/hero-banner-sally-15Dec.png
   - infopic:
       title: How it works?
-      description: Orgainsations define eligible recipients and maximum items in system.
+      description: Organisations define eligible recipients and maximum items in system.
 Distribution is managed via various channels such as vending machine or SupplyAlly app.
       alt: Image-how-it-works